mykhaylo-zhovkevych/Calculator/README.md

 ## Usage

-To harness the power of the Java Calculator, follow these straightforward steps:
+To harness the Java Calculator, download from the bin folder the exe file or jav if you have java installed.

-1. Instantiate the `calculatorJava` class by invoking its constructor.
-This simple action serves as the entry point for accessing the calculator's capabilities.

-2. Upon execution, the calculator's visually appealing graphical user interface emerges on the screen, providing users with a familiar and intuitive platform for calculations.

-3. Engage with the calculator by effortlessly clicking on the buttons to input numbers, select arithmetic operations, and view calculation results in the textfield.
-The calculator's responsiveness and immediate feedback simplify the process of performing a wide range of calculations.

 ## Conclusion

-The Java Calculator is a sophisticated and feature-rich application that leverages the capabilities of Java and the Swing library to create a polished graphical user interface.
+The Java Calculator is a simplified application that leverages the capabilities of Java and the Swing library to create a polished graphical user interface.
 This documentation has ventured deep into the intricacies of the code, unveiling its well-structured architecture, the nuanced roles of its components.